1.3: Physical-Chemical Foundations

 Reactions and Energy Changes

 Why do reactions vary in extent from completely irreversible in the forward reaction to reversible reactions favoring the reactants?
 It might help to understand a simple physical reaction before we try more complicated chemical reactions.
 Let's start with a simple ball on a hill.
 Does a ball at the top of a hill roll downhill spontaneously, or does the opposite happen?
 No one has ever seen a ball roll spontaneously uphill unless a lot of energy was added to the ball.
-This physical reaction appears to be irreversible and occurs because the ball has lower potential energy at the bottom of the hill than it does at the top.
+This physical reaction appears irreversible and occurs because the ball has lower potential energy at the bottom of the hill than it does at the top.
 The gap in the potential energy is related to the "extent" and spontaneity of this reaction.
-As we have undoubtedly observed before, processes in nature tend to go to a lower energy state.
+As we have undoubtedly observed, natural processes tend to go to a lower energy state.
 By analogy, we will consider the driving force for a chemical reaction to be the free energy difference, ΔG, between reactants and products. ΔG determines the extent and spontaneity of the reaction.

 Reversible/Irreversible Reactions, Extent of Reactions, Equilibria

 Consider a hypothetical reversible reaction in which you start with some reactants, \(\ce{A}\) and \(\ce{B}\), each at a 1 M concentration (1 mol of each/L solution). but no products, \(\ce{P}\) and \(\ce{Q}\).
-For ease assume that the total volume of solution is 1 L, so that we start with 1 mol each of \(\ce{A}\) and \(\ce{B}\).
+For ease, assume that the total volume of solution is 1 L, so that we start with 1 mol each of \(\ce{A}\) and \(\ce{B}\).
 At time \(t=0\), the concentration of products is 0.
 The reaction can be written as:

 \[\ce{A + B <=> P + Q}. \nonumber \]